-Where and How to Recycle or Dispose of Christmas Trees in Massachusetts in January 2018
+Where and How to Recycle or Dispose of Christmas Trees in Massachusetts after Christmas

 In many urban and suburban areas, Christmas trees are collected from curbside during the first 2 weeks in January.
 Be sure to remove all

 remove all lights, wire, tinsel, ornaments, nails, stands, other